Black and White (Static-X song)

-"Black and White" is a single by the heavy metal band Static-X. It is the first single from their second album, Machine.
+"Black and White" is a single by the American industrial metal band Static-X. It is the first single from their second album, Machine released 2001.
 The music video for the song shows the band one by one waking up from a hypnosis state of mind, beginning to perform and then slowly turning into robots, resembling those seen in the Terminator movies.
 The video was directed by Len Wiseman.